paragliding training center

 Why do we fly?
 Paragliding permits a human being to become like a soaring bird.
 Through adequate training and long term practice, a pilot will become one with his glider.
 There is no other experience in the world like this.
 We and the birds are the only creatures on earth who "see" the air and what it is doing on a micro-level.
 Imagine being able to fly through the air similar to hiking a trail in a beautiful forest.
 The glider becomes an extension of your arms – you become like a hawk, an eagle, or, better, like the Turkey Vulture, one of the greatest of soaring birds.
 We can teach you how.
 Here is a fine video production by Buzz Nelson showing the elements of why we love to fly.

 Paragliding, however, can be one of the most dangerous things anyone can do.
 If you think it is like golf or racket ball, please read this essay by Will Gadd on dangerous sports.
 Careful and extensive training is necessary to ensure that you enjoy it safely.

-All basic training is done at the Evergreen Turf sod farms in Santa Teresa, NM.
-We are visitors to the farms and we greatly appreciate the owners permitting us to trespass.
-Unless otherwise noted, we usually train at sod farm #4, the most westerly of the farms.
+All basic training is done at the Evergreen Turf farms in Santa Teresa, NM.
+We are visitors to the farms and we greatly appreciate the owners permitting us to use the farms.
+Unless otherwise noted, we usually train at turf farm #1, the most north-easterly of the farms.
 Directions can be obtained by clicking on the link above.
 Ground school is done at 5134 Thornton St. El Paso, TX 79932